Thomas Elmer Braniff: Blakley Braniff Foundation

 Texas Senator William A. Blakley, who in 1961 was appointed to then Senator Lyndon B. Johnson's seat after LBJ was elected Vice President of the United States, created the Blakley Braniff Foundation with Tom Braniff.
 Thomas Elmer Braniff created the Braniff Foundation in 1944 for the purpose of supporting educational, religious, scientific and research endeavors.
 It became the Blakley Braniff Foundation after Mr. Braniff's death in 1954.
 Senator Blakley was the largest shareholder of Braniff International Airways and donated US$100 million to the Blakley Braniff Foundation.
-In 1966, through a $7,500,000 dollar grant from the foundation to the small private University of Dallas, the Braniff Graduate School of Liberal Arts which included the Braniff School of Management.
+In 1966, through a $7,500,000 grant from the foundation to the small private University of Dallas, the Braniff Graduate School of Liberal Arts which included the Braniff School of Management.
 This grant also made possible the construction of the Braniff Graduate Center Building as well as the Braniff Mall and Memorial Gardens as well as the iconic Braniff Memorial Tower.
 The Braniff Memorial Tower was dedicated to the memory of Thomas Elmer Braniff and his wife Bess Thurman Braniff.